-- Advise students on their overall academic program, evaluate academic progress, moderate concerns - Ensure students have a broad education base covering all areas in biomedical informatics - Initial requests to take electives (not on the pre-approved list) must be approved through the Faculty Advisor, as well as the Academic Program Committee, if applicable

-The student's Faculty Advisor will serve as chair of their Applied Project.
+- Advise students on their overall academic program, evaluate academic progress, moderate concerns - Ensure students have a broad education base covering all areas in biomedical informatics - The student's Faculty Advisor will oversee the Applied Project.
 The Faculty Advisor will work in conjunction with the student and the Applied Project Coordinator on the final culminating experience (BMI 593 Applied Project).